masfour7/Hyper-Sudoku-AI-Solver/README.md

 # Hyper-Sudoku-AI-Solver

+- The purpose of this project is to Build an AI system that solves the Hyper Sudoku in a few seconds.
 - Programming language: Python, IDE: PyCharm
-- Built an AI system that solves the Hyper Sudoku in a few seconds.
 - Applied the Forward Checking algorithm to reduce the domain of neighbors to cells which already had numbers in them